AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 The configuration JSON file consists of key-value pairs and is intended for you to specify any variables to be later defined during runtime.
 These key-value pairs can define properties such as input dataset location, output dataset ID, tenant ID, column headers, and so on.

-The following example demonstrates key-value pairs found within a configuration file.
-Expand the example to see details:
+The following example demonstrates key-value pairs found within a configuration file:

 **configuration JSON example**